Tōru Iwatani: Career

-At the age of 22 Iwatani joined the Japanese video game publisher Namco in 1977.
+At the age of 22, Iwatani joined the Japanese video game publisher Namco in 1977.
 Before he had joined, Namco had acquired the rights to the Japanese division of Atari, Inc. from Nolan Bushnell, giving them the rights to distribute many of the company's games, such as Breakout, across the country.
 This became an unprecedented success for Namco, and made them interested in producing their own video games in-house instead of relying on other companies to make games for them.

 Iwatani was assigned to the video game development division of the company upon arrival.
-He originally wanted to create pinball machines, however Namco executives declined the idea due to patent-related issues.
-As a sort-of compromise, Iwatani was allowed to create a video game based on the concept of pinball.
+He originally wanted to create pinball machines; however, Namco executives declined the idea due to patent-related issues.
+As a compromise, Iwatani was allowed to create a video game based on the concept of pinball.
 With the assistance of programmer Shigeichi Ishimura, Iwatani created Gee Bee, released in 1978.
-While not as successful as the company hoped, Gee Bee helped Namco get a foothold in the gradually-expanding video game market.
+While not as successful as the company hoped, Gee Bee helped Namco get a foothold in the gradually expanding video game market.
 Two sequels were released in 1979, Bomb Bee and Cutie Q, which Iwatani worked on as a designer.

-Towards the end of 1979, Iwatani grew disappointed towards the video game industry, thinking that the market only appealed to men through its usage of violent "war" games, such as Space Invaders, and sports games reminiscent of Pong.
+Towards the end of 1979, Iwatani grew disappointed in the video game industry, thinking that the market only appealed to men through its usage of violent "war" games, such as Space Invaders, and sports games reminiscent of Pong.
 He decided to create a video game that appealed to women, with cute, colorful character design and easy-to-understand gameplay, based around the concept of eating.
 Working with a small team of nine employees, Iwatani created Pac-Man, test-marketed on May 22, 1980, and released in Japan in July and in North America in October.
 While it proved to be only a moderate success in Japan, being outperformed by Namco's own Galaxian, Pac-Man was an astronomical success in North America, quickly selling over 100,000 arcade units and becoming the best-selling and highest-grossing arcade game of all time.
-Pac-Man has since become Namco's most-successful video game of all time and the company's signature title.
+Pac-Man has since become Namco's most successful video game of all time and the company's signature title.
 After its release, Iwatani was promoted within the ranks of Namco, eventually becoming responsible for overseeing the administration of the company.
 Despite the success of Pac-Man, Iwatani did not receive any kind of bonus or change of salary.
 An often-repeated story is that Iwatani left Namco furious at the lack of any recognition or additions to his pay, which he has claimed to be false.